-- Put together a short video tutorial for a new member of the crowd (like one of your classmates) shows you using the system, and explains to them how you would like them to make contributions to your project
+- Put together a short video tutorial that shows you using the system for a new member of the crowd (like one of your classmates) and explains to them how you would like them to make contributions to your project.

 - Think about what sort of analysis you want to do.

 - Do you want to compare your system against an existing non-crowdsourcing method?

 - Do you want to analyze how accurate the crowd is at making predictions?

 - Do you want to test how well your method could scale in terms of time/money?

 - Make sure that your capturing the appropriate information so that you can do your analysis.